Elimination of angular dependency in the quantum three-body problem made easy: Introduction

-The current paper is supposed to serve a number of purposes. \begin{enumerate} \item Presenting an elementary derivation of RSE for the partial wave components $\psi_{j}^{L\uppi}(r_{1},r_{2},r_{12})$ associated with solid MBHs $\mathbf{\Omega}_{j}^{LM\uppi}$ for a general Coulomb system of three quantum particles with arbitrary masses, charges, angular momentum quantum numbers $L$ and $M$, and parity $\uppi$. \item Expressing RSE in the matrix operator form. \item Deriving the variational form of RSE applicable to computations of energy levels and wave functions for a general Coulomb system of three quantum particles. \item Deriving an analytical expression allowing to expand MBHs in the basis of parity-adapted Wigner functions $\mathcal{D}^{MK}_L(\alpha,\beta,\gamma)$. \item Verifying numerically the correctness of the derived equations by computing accurate nonrelativistic energy levels for selected low-lying angular momentum states of the helium atom with the natural and unnatural parity, and comparing them to existing literature values. \item Establishing a pedagogically-oriented, coherent, and self-contained reference for the derivation of RSE in the spirit of the Bhatia and Temkin exposition \cite{BHATIA1964, BHATIA1965}. \item Identifying the simplest RSE form serving as a convenient departure point for the analytical solutions to the Schr\"{o}dinger equation for three quantum particles with non-vanishing angular momentum, following the treatment for the $\text{S}^e$ states of helium initiated by Fock \cite{Fock1954} and continued by others \cite{Bartlett1955, Hylleraas1958, Pekeris1962, Frost1964a, Frost1964b, Frost1964c, White1970, Haftel1983, Cox1994, Liverts2010, Liverts2013, Liverts2018, Langner2022}. \end{enumerate}
+This paper serves several primary objectives: \begin{enumerate} \item Establishing a complete, mathematically rigorous, pedagogically-oriented, and self-contained ref\-er\-ence for the derivation of the RSE in the MBH basis, in the spirit of the exposition by \textcite{BHATIA1964, BHATIA1965}, who used the basis of parity-adapted Wigner functions $\mathcal{D}^{MK}_L(\alpha,\beta,\gamma)$. \item Casting the RSE into a matrix-operator form readily applicable to variational computations of energy levels and wave functions for a general Coulomb system of three quantum particles with arbitrary masses, charges, angular momentum quantum numbers $L$ and $M$, and parity $\uppi$. \item Deriving an analytical expression that expands MBHs in the basis of Wigner functions $\mathcal{D}^{MK}_L(\alpha,\beta,\gamma)$, thereby providing a methodological tool to translate between the present work and the analogous formalism developed by \textcite{BHATIA1964, BHATIA1965}. \item Expressing in elementary algebraic form the angular integral originally introduced by Drake \cite{Drake1978, Calais1962} in terms of Wigner 3-$j$ and 6-$j$ symbols and given explicitly in Eq.~(15) of \textcite{Frolov1996}. \item Numerically verifying the correctness of the derived equations by computing accurate nonrelativistic energy levels for selected states of helium and comparing them to existing literature values. \item Providing an algebraically simple form of the RSE, which constitutes a natural starting point for future attempts of analytical solutions to the Schr\"{o}dinger equation for three quantum particles with non-vanishing angular momentum, following the treatment of the $\text{S}^e$ states of helium initiated by \textcite{Fock1954}, \textcite{Hylleraas1960}, and \textcite{Pluvinage1955}, and continued by others \cite{Bartlett1955, Frost1964a, Frost1964b, Frost1964c, White1970, Haftel1983, Davis1982, Davis1982a, Davis1983, Davis1983a, Davis1983b, Abbott1984, Gottschalk1985, Abbott1986, Abbott1987, Gottschalk1987a, Gottschalk1987b, McIsaac1987, Liverts2010, Liverts2013, Liverts2018, Langner2022}. \item Organizing, summarizing, and reviewing the existing formulas, derivations, and results scattered across many studies. \end{enumerate}